 As part of the initiative, Brooke Bond Tea Council unveiled a health paper on tea, detailing the findings of the Brooke Bond White Paper Study, as well as tea’s history and its proven health benefits.
 The Brooke Bond White Paper Study is based on a nation wide survey conducted by AC Nielsen and commissioned by Brooke Bond, India’s leading tea brand.
 The survey, which covered over one thousand respondents across 12 cities to understand the perceptions of tea among Indian consumers, reveals several misconceptions prevalent about this centuries’ old beverage.

 Tea is indeed a super food.
 It has a host of goodies with various health benefits.
 Flavonoids, which are naturally present in many other foods such as vegetables, fruits, wine, whole grains and tea, with tea being one of the richest source of these Flavonoids, are known to be beneficial for the heart.
 L-theanine is an amino acid, found almost exclusively in both green and black tea and is known for its mind benefits.
 Weight management, immunity and oral health are among other benefits of tea.
-It is, in fact, a health supplement that has a multi-dimensional role which, apart from having cardio-protective effects and effects on mental and physical lethargy, can also contribute to oral health and complement a weight management diet and health regime.

 The Brooke Bond Tea Council aims to be the tea industry’s thought leader.
 The Council will take up innovative interventions that can help identify issues, correct misconceptions and spread awareness to make tea a healthy beverage and restore it to its rightful place as our national beverage.
 The Brooke Bond Tea Council’s aim is to encourage people to drink three cups of tea daily to help contribute to good health.